jakubvod/simple_python_scripts/README.md

 # python_scripts

-SUFFIX READER - reads all suffixes in a dir with optional filtering
+SUFFIX READER - Reads all suffixes in a directory (with optional filtering).
+The script must be placed inside the target directory.